louismullie/temp-data/markdown_final/a786d1b6-58ef-f12c-3b7b-ddcc81b3ecca.md

 ### Pharmacological management of obesity: an endocrine society clinical practice guideline [^1cc4eeac].
 The Journal of Clinical Endocrinology and Metabolism (2015).
 Medium credibility.

-Antiepileptic drugs (AEDs) and weight effects—We recommend considering weight gain potential in choosing an AED for any given patient and using shared decision-making with quantitative estimates of expected weight effects.
+Antiepileptic drugs (AEDs) and weight effects — We recommend considering weight gain potential in choosing an AED for any given patient and using shared decision-making with quantitative estimates of expected weight effects.
 AEDs associated with weight loss are felbamate, topiramate, and zonisamide; AEDs associated with weight gain are gabapentin, pregabalin, valproic acid, vigabatrin, and carbamazepine; weight-neutral AEDs are lamotrigine, levetiracetam, and phenytoin.
-Valproic acid studies reported mild-to-moderate weight gain (5 to 10% of baseline weight) in 24% of patients and marked weight gain (>10% gain of baseline weight) in 47% of patients.
+Valproic acid studies reported mild-to-moderate weight gain (5 to 10% of baseline weight) in 24% of patients and marked weight gain (> 10% gain of baseline weight) in 47% of patients.
 In a gabapentin cohort of 44 patients, 57% gained more than 5% of baseline body weight and 10 patients (23%) gained more than 10%.
 A systematic review suggested weight gain with gabapentin (2.2 kg after 1.5 mo of use) and divalproex (relative risk for weight gain, 2.8; 95% CI, 1.30, 6.02).
 For carbamazepine, 66.7% had gained an average of 1.5 kg at a 6- to 8-month follow-up visit.

 ---